dotnet/source-build/Documentation/Coherency.md

 # Appendix
 ## Storage format proposal
-- dotnetcli source-build container
+- Use AzDo build storage
-- make a new source-built-packages folder
+- Use a source-build BAR channel
-- under this, use the format {repo}/{hash}/{version}/{package}
+- Channel runs a release pipeline to upload to internal or external storage as appropriate